Lionfish

 LionfishLionfish dwell in oceans and are known for their venom.
-They belong to the Genus Pterois and the Indo-Pacific ocean area is their home.
+They belong to the Genus Pterois and the Indo-Pacific Ocean area is their home.
 It is also popularly known with various names, such as firefish, zebrafish, tasty fish, turkey fish, and butterfly-cod.
 They are known as invading (attacking) species.

 What Do They Look Like?